robisim74/angular-l10n/doc/spec.md

 ```Html
 {{ value | localeCurrency:defaultLocale:currency:true:'1.2-2' }}
 ```
-*You can dynamically change parameters and expressions values.*

 #### <a name="3.1.3"/>3.1.3 Translation & Localization classes
 When using _pipes_, alternatively to _decorators_ you can